SS Charles Henderson: Fate

-In one of the largest ammunition disasters of World War II, the Charles Henderson was being unloaded at berth 14 at Bari, in Southern Italy, on 9 April 1945, when she was destroyed in a high order explosion.
+In one of the largest ammunition disasters of World War II, the Charles Henderson was being unloaded at berth 14 at Bari, in Southern Italy, on 9 April 1945, when she was destroyed in a large explosion.
 "This detonation caused by [handling] 500 pound [230 kg] bombs loaded with Composition B, killed 542 and injured 1,800.
 It is believed the bombs were hooked and dragged to the well, then lifted without mats.
 The crew may have hurried because the contract paid by number of items lifted.
 Buildings along the waterfront were destroyed for 2,000 feet [610 m].
 Ships were severely damaged to 2,100 feet [640 m]."